Hoikanlampi local fishing destination

 The following fishing regulations must be observed at Hoikanlampi:

 Please respect your catch and ensure that edible fish are processed appropriately.
+Read guidelines for responsible fishing.

 Events at Hoikanlampi are held by associations like Kainuun vapaa-ajankalastajat (Recreational fishers of Kainuu) and Kainuun kalatalouskeskus (Kainuu fisheries centre).